patrik-cihal/newtons-fractal/readme.md

 $f(x) = a * x ^ A + b * x ^ B$

 $f'(x) = a * A * x ^ {A - 1} + b * B * x ^ {B-1}$

+User can then press arrows to decrease/increase the number of iterations applied to each pixel or shift roots of the function using mouse.

 ## what have I learned: